-The protected contributions are bound to compute exact finite-temperature corrections of the gravitational onshell action of~$AdS_5$ solutions~\cite{Chong:2005hr,Chong:2005da,Wu:2011gq} about their $\frac{1}{8}$-BPS locus.~\footnote{The solutions of~\cite{Chong:2005hr,Chong:2005da,Wu:2011gq} include $\frac{1}{16}$-BPS black holes~\cite{Gutowski:2004ez,Gutowski:2004yv}~\cite{Cabo-Bizet:2018ehj,Choi:2018hmj,Benini:2018ywd} but also horizon-less solutions such as BPS solitons~\cite{Chong:2005hr,Chong:2005da}.
+As mentioned, the protected Schwarzian contributions are expected to compute exact finite-temperature corrections of the gravitational onshell action of~$AdS_5$ solutions~\cite{Chong:2005hr,Chong:2005da,Wu:2011gq} about their $\frac{1}{8}$-BPS locus.~\footnote{The solutions of~\cite{Chong:2005hr,Chong:2005da,Wu:2011gq} include $\frac{1}{16}$-BPS black holes~\cite{Gutowski:2004ez,Gutowski:2004yv}~\cite{Cabo-Bizet:2018ehj,Choi:2018hmj,Benini:2018ywd} but also horizon-less solutions such as BPS solitons~\cite{Chong:2005hr,Chong:2005da}.
 So, even in the case~$\frac{1}{8}$-BPS black holes do not exist, this point may have a physical meaning, i.e., a dual horizonless geometry. $\frac{1}{16}$-BPS rotating solitons have been already found in, e.g.,~\cite{Chong:2005hr,Cvetic:2005zi}.
 Examples of $\frac{1}{8}$-BPS solitons with electric charge and no rotation have been already found in~\cite{Gava:2006pu}.
 Other horizonless geometries, such as LLM geometries~\cite{Lin:2004nb} have been shown to correspond to the $\frac{1}{2}$-BPS sector~\cite{Maoz:2005nk,Chang:2024zqi,Deddo:2024liu}.
-So, more general horizonless geometries may very well correspond to the $\frac{1}{4}$- and $\frac{1}{8}$-BPS sectors.}

-From this protected infrared limit we will learn something about near~$\frac{1}{8}$-BPS black holes.
+So, more general horizonless geometries may very well correspond to the $\frac{1}{4}$- and $\frac{1}{8}$-BPS sectors.} From this protected infrared limit we will learn something about near~$\frac{1}{8}$-BPS black holes.
 For near-$\frac{1}{8}$-BPS black holes with at least two almost-equal electric charges~$Q_1\approx Q_3$ (but unequal), it will be shown that semipositivity bounds of the fundamental theory imply that the mixed-ensemble free energy of the infrared theory should come solely from the semiclassical Schwarzian contribution.
 Thus, it scales bilinearly with temperature~$T$ and a chemical potential~$(\alpha-\frac{1}{2})\,$.~\footnote{This is the chemical potential controlling the limit to the supersymmetric locus~\cite{Cabo-Bizet:2018ehj}.} This result strongly suggests that these black hole solutions have a near-vanishing horizon area, a conclusion that resonates with the results of \cite{Goldstein:2019gpz} (in gravity) and of~\cite{Chang:2024zqi,Chang:2023ywj,Eleftheriou:2022kkv} (in field theory).